-Auckland Writers and Reader Festival
+Auckland Writers and Readers Festival

-The Auckland Writers and Reader Festival this year features one of the most accomplished writers of our time with Alice Walker joining a stellar line-up including Eleanor Catton, Alexander McCall Smith, Lloyd Jones, Camilla Lackberg and Michael Leunig.
+The Auckland Writers and Readers Festival this year features one of the most accomplished writers of our time with Alice Walker joining a stellar line-up including Eleanor Catton, Alexander McCall Smith, Lloyd Jones, Camilla Lackberg and Michael Leunig.

 Alice Walker will appear in one event only – The Color Purple, named after her Pulitzer Prize-winning novel of the same name